Editor’s Note: This post has been updated with new content and links.

 - A CTA button that works well in touchscreen mode

-- Keeps the most relevant information above the fold
+- The most relevant information is above the fold

 - No unnecessary navigation links